PuChen7/Sudoku-Solver/README.md

 ### Total combinations
 There are 6,670,903,752,021,072,936,960 Sudoku grids.
 This number is provided by Bertram Felgenhauer and Frazer Jarvis in 2005.

-### Generating the board using JavaScript HTML DOM Elements
+### Generating the form using JavaScript HTML DOM Elements
+Creating and dispatching DOM events using JavaScript.
+Simple example: `var classAttr = document.createAttribute("class");`.

 ## Initial Board
 After doing some research, I found out that there are many ways to generate a initial board.